 12. Ivy (Hedera helix)

-Ivy is perhaps the most well-known and often-imagined plant when hearing the word vine mentioned.
+English Ivy is perhaps the most well-known and often-imagined plant when hearing the words indoor vine.

 It can come in a variety of different colors such as deep green or striped white and yellow.